dotnet/docs/docs/core/tools/dotnet-workload-sets.md

 If you have a workload-set version in the global.json file, the workload commands are in `workload-set` mode even if you haven't run the `config` command or used `--version`.
 The global.json file overrides those.
 To use the `--version` option in that case, run the command outside of the path containing the global.json file.

-If you don't specify the workload-set version in global.json, you can use the `--version` option with the `restore` comand.
+If you don't specify the workload-set version in global.json, you can use the `--version` option with the `restore` command.
 In that case, the `restore` command selects `workload-set` update mode before it restores workloads to the specified workload-set version.

 In manifests update mode, `restore` installs or updates workloads to the latest version of each individual workload.